 Day Days 26-27.
 Zanzibar Highlights.
 Zanzibar, Northern Beaches, Tanzania.You'll have the opportunity to be as busy or relaxed during your stay on Zanzibar.
 En-route to the northern beaches there's an option to enjoy a tour of the local spice farms to taste and learn all about the trade that put this island on the map.

 Day Day 28.
-Zanzibar to Dar es SalaamAfter our last morning at leisure on the tropical island enjoying the azure waters and powdery beaches, we head back to the mainland and our truck awaiting us at camp.
+Zanzibar to Dar es SalaamAfter our last morning at leisure on the tropical island enjoying the azure waters and powdery beaches, we head back to the mainland and our camp for the night.

 Day Day 29.
 Dar es Salaam to Mikumi Highlights.
 Mikumi National Park, Tanzania.Heading inland from the lush tropical coastline, we travel through the Mikumu National Park to our camp.